-The memories of Timofey Nastyukhin’s catastrophic last bout are still fresh in his mind.
+The memories of Timofey Nastyukhin’s catastrophic injury are still fresh in his mind.

-The Russian Top Team product fully expected to defeat his opponent, Japan’s Kotetsu “No Face” Boku, at ONE: DEFENDING HONOR last November.
-But a disastrous low roundhouse kick cost the 27-year-old a broken shin, a loss, and nine months of rehabilitation.
+The Russian Top Team product fully expected to defeat his opponent, Japan’s Kotetsu “No Face” Boku, at ONE: DEFENDING HONOR in November 2016.
+But a disastrous low roundhouse kick cost the 28-year-old a broken shin, a loss, and nine months of rehabilitation.

 Neither spectators at the Singapore Indoor Stadium nor viewers around the world — not even Timofey himself — really understood what had happened during the second minute of the opening round, when Nastyukhin kicked Boku’s front leg and fell to the floor in pain.